HDFC Bank launches share sales in India and U.S.

 HDFC Bank had in December announced plans to raise a total 240 billion rupees ($3.5 billion) to fund growth.

-It has already raised 85 billion rupees by selling shares to its parent, mortgage lender HDFC Ltd (HDFC.NS).
+It has already raised 85 billion rupees by selling shares to its parent, mortgage lender HDFC Ltd.